JyotDhamelia/Jyot-YoutubeWebsite/README.md

 # Get Started
 - To get satrted with this website follow this steps:
  1. Clone the Repository: `https://github.com/JyotDhamelia/Jyot-YoutubeWebsite.git`
- 2. Navigate to the project directory: `cd youtubewebsite`
+ 2. Navigate to the project directory: `cd jyot-youtubewebsite`
  3. Install Dependencies: `npm install`
  4. Run the website: `npm start`
  5. Open the website in a browser: `https://localhost:3000`